eclipse-openj9/openj9-docs/docs/xxjitservershareromclasses.md

 # -XX:\[+|-\]JITServerShareROMClasses

-This option enables the JITServer server to share cached ROM classes between JITServer clients.
+This option enables or disables the JITServer server to share cached ROM classes between JITServer clients.

 ## Syntax